UK PM May and opposition leader agree to TV debate over Brexit

 The odds look stacked against May winning parliamentary approval for her deal with criticism coming from all sides, including the Northern Irish party propping up her minority Conservative government.

 Leaders’ debates have become a fixture of British politics over the past decade, with months spent trying to agree a debate format during the 2015 general election.
-Time pressure means political parties have a matter of days to come to an arrangement this time.
+Time pressure means political parties only have a matter of days to come to an arrangement this time.

 May came in for heavy criticism during the 2017 snap general election for dodging direct TV debates with other party leaders and sending then interior minister Amber Rudd to take part instead.